Caminito del Rey (King's Path)

 Numerous accidents have occurred in the Caminito del Rey throughout its existence because landslides and no maintenance at all after it was stopped being used by villagers and workers.
 Two of the many deaths are the most known because the media:

 - A 12 years old girl who was walking it with an organized tour of children from La Rinconada (Seville) rushed through one of the holes in the pavement a Friday in 1993.
-I could hear from first hand the accident from a school friend of that girl who was there during the accident and saw her fall hopelessly.
+I could hear from first hand the accident from a school friend of that girl who was there and saw her fall hopelessly.